pinot-contrib/pinot-docs/configuration-reference/functions/distinctcounthllplusmv.md

 # DISTINCTCOUNTHLLPLUSMV

-Returns an approximate distinct count using HyperLogLogPlusPlus in a group.
+Returns an approximate distinct count using HyperLogLogPlusPlus in a group.\
+The optional parameter _p_ defines the normal set precision and the parameter _sp_ defines the sparse set precision.

 ## Signature